BUILDING THE NEW HAMPSHIRE HUMAN TRAFFICKING COLLABORATIVE TASK FORCE

-The MISSION of the Collaborative is to develop and implement a multidisciplinary response to human trafficking in New Hampshire that is:
+The Collaborative will develop and implement a multidisciplinary response to human trafficking in New Hampshire that is:

 - coordinated and collaborative,